Stephen Curry scores 38 points, Warriors beat Rockets

 Curry had five 3s and scored Golden State’s final 20 points in the third quarter.
 He also made a brilliant three-point play that left Wall stunned.

-Curry dribbled around Wall near the arc, bounced the ball behind his back to his right hand then banked in the lay-up and was fouled.
-The two-time MVP, who playfully flexed during pre-game introductions, ran up the nearby stands then returned to the court and made the free throw to make it 80-65.
+Curry dribbled around Wall near the arc, bounced the ball behind his back to his right hand then banked in the layup and was fouled.
+The two-time MVP, who playfully flexed during pregame introductions, ran up the nearby stands then returned to the court and made the free throw to make it 80-65.

+“We started the game better, better energy,” Curry said.
+“Turned it over a little bit too much, got a little sloppy in the middle but our intentions were good, our aggressiveness was there.”

 Wiseman, the second overall pick in the draft who missed 11 games earlier this season with a wrist injury, was shaken up in the second quarter when his dunk attempt was blocked hard by KJ Martin.
-Wiseman fell awkwardly on his right side and got up limping before being taken to the locker room for further examination on his right knee
+Wiseman fell awkwardly on his right side and got up limping before being taken to the locker room for further examination on his right knee.
+He’s scheduled to undergo an MRI.

 Houston trailed by 20 and got to 105-93 on D.J.
 Augustin’s 3-pointer.
 Wiggins, who had 19 in the first half, made two free throws, Mychal Mulder followed with a layup and the Warriors pulled away.